 The most important step in determining whether or not the procedure is appropriate for you is a complete ultrasound examination by your physician or qualified clinician.
-Age alone is not a factor in determining whether or not the vein procedure is appropriate for you.
-The RFA procedure has been used to treat patients across a wide range of ages at has very high effective rates.
+Age is not the only factor in determining whether or not the vein procedure is appropriate for a patient.
+The RFA procedure has been used to treat patients across a wide range of ages and has very high effective rates.

 How effective is the RFA (VNUS Closure) procedure?